 Weathering the Storm

 Make sure to check the weather forecast for the day of the exam.
-If rain or snow is predicted, dress accordingly and make sure to carry what you need to navigate to your location comfortably.
-Also, make sure to comply with AAMC rules regarding items you are permitted to carry into the test site.
+If rain or snow is predicted, dress accordingly and carry what you need to navigate to your location comfortably.
+Also, comply with AAMC rules regarding items you can take to the test site.
 Hats, scarves, and umbrellas are NOT on the list.

 Finish the Exam In Style

 You now know what to expect on the day of the exam.
-You also likely have a list of medical schools in mind that you will apply to.
-In that case, you have an idea about what score to aim for.
+You also likely have a list of medical schools you will apply to.
+In that case, you know what score to aim for.

 To achieve a position in the top 20 per cent, your MCAT score needs to be at least 510 out of a maximum of 528 points.
 A score of 510 is generally considered a good score.
 But it’s still not good enough for top medical schools like Harvard and John Hopkins, who take their pickings from the top 5 per cent—corresponding to an MCAT score of 517.